 If climbing the stairs is taking a lot longer than it used to, or each step causes you pain or leaves you feeling unsteady, buying a stairlift might be a fantastic solution.
-When it comes to investing in a stairlift, you’ll probably have lots of questions from ‘how much does a stairlift cost?’ to ‘how do I choose a stairlift?‘ and ‘are stairlifts safe?’.
+When it comes to investing in a stairlift, you’ll probably have lots of questions.
+From ‘how much does a stairlift cost?‘ to ‘how do I choose a stairlift?‘ and ‘are stairlifts safe?’ you can be fully informed to help you make a decision.

 Stair safety is a paramount consideration for the team at Halton Stairlifts.
 And, before we look at whether stairlifts are safe, there are a few things we need to consider about the potential stairlift user first.